StefanIvemo/stefanivemo.github.io/_posts/2020-11-08-Get started with Virtual WAN deployments using ARM Templates.md

 ### RT_VNet

 This is what the **RT_VNet** Hub Route Table looks like.
-One single static route for destination **0.0.0.0/0** has been added to send all traffic to Azure Firewall.
-The route table is also tagged with the label `VNet`, [labels](https://docs.microsoft.com/en-us/azure/virtual-wan/about-virtual-hub-routing#static) can be used to logically group route tables.
+One single static route for destination **0.0.0.0/0** has been added to send all traffic to Azure Firewall, the route table is also tagged with the label `VNet`.
+[Labels](https://docs.microsoft.com/en-us/azure/virtual-wan/about-virtual-hub-routing#static) can be used to logically group route tables.
 I've added a dependsOn to the defaultRouteTable to avoid a conflict during deployment, the Virtual WAN hub does not like to run multiple routing changes at the same time.

 `dependsOn: Virtual Hub, Azure Firewall, defaultRouteTable`